huaxiaoliu/huaxiaoliu.github.io/_pages/about.md

  **Research foucus on:**
- · mainly include software engineering
- · human-computer interaction
- · data mining
- · expert systems
+ · Accessibility
+ · Android App Analysis
+ · Software Repository Mining

 NEWS
 ======

-2023/11     One reasearch paper was accepted by ACM Transactions on Software Engineering and Methodology(TOSEM)
+2023/11     Two reasearch papers were accepted by IEEE Transactions on Software Engineering(TSE)

-2023/11     One reasearch paper was accepted by IEEE Transactions on Software Engineering(TSE)
+2023/10     One reasearch paper was accepted by ACM Transactions on Software Engineering and Methodology(TOSEM)

-2023/9      Our reasearch paper was published on IEEE Transactions on Software Engineering(TSE 2023)
+2023/9      Our reasearch paper was published on IEEE Transactions on Software Engineering(TSE)

 2023/9      New paper accepted at Expert Systems with Applications 2023